ethereum-optimism/design-docs/protocol/strict-derivation.md

 focusses on implications of the atomic validity model for EL-sync.
 We're now concerned with behavior around CL client restarts and reorgs.

-### Mid-way restart

-One concern that was raised with partial span batch validity is how to deal with mid-way restarts, i.e. when the CL client restarts, loosing its internal derivation pipeline state while the safe head of the EL client is in the middle of a span batch.
-In particular, the correct behavior needs to cover the case where a L1 reorg happened in the meantime that reorged out the L1 block that contained the span batch.

-I fail to see currently how partial span batch validity makes this case worse or different.
-With atomic span batch validity, there's the pending-safe state of derived blocks that might be reorged out later by a backwards-invalidating singular batch derived from a span batch.
-So if we only forwards-invalidate, this becomes easier.

-And in any case, a restart or reorg needs to reconstruct the derivation pipeline state from the new (sync-start) L1 block, so I don't understand how reconstructing span batch derivation state is different from reconstructing the channel bank and batch queue in general.
-If a restart or reorg happens in the middle of deriving singular batches from a channel, we're in a similar situation that is solved by going back far enough for the sync-start.

 ## Proposed Design

 To resolve open questions regarding the implementation of Partial Span Batch Validity, I propose to